 The Group entered into BB agreements, which qualifies as a lease.
-Income recognized under BB agreements amounted to P18.7 million, P37.5 million and P37.9 million in 2022, 2021 and 2020, respectively.
-These are presented as part of Charter fees under Revenues in the interim consolidated statements of profit or loss (see Note 24.5).
-Commitments relating to these agreements amounted to P80.3 million and P99.0 million as of March 31, 2022 and December 31, 2021, respectively.
+Income recognized under BB agreements are presented as part of Charter fees under Revenues in the consolidated statements of profit or loss (see Note 24.5).
+Commitments relating to these agreements amounted to P361.6 million as of December 31, 2022.